-Rightfully named for the brightly colored pincushion starfish that reside at this secluded beach.
-This quiet, relaxing stop is a perfect time to crack open the cooler, grab a few beers and get the private BBQ going!
+Rightfully named after the brightly colored Pincushion Starfish that resides at this secluded beach.
+Starfish Point is quiet, relaxing stop and provides the perfect place to crack open the cooler, grab a few beers and get a private BBQ going!

 About the Starfish at Starfish Point

 The Red Cushion Starfish (oleaster reticulates) is the most common sea star you will find along the white sand beaches at Starfish Point.
 Their colors vary from intense shades of red, orange and yellow to warm hues of brown and green.
 The sea star can grow up to 20 inches in diameter, making it one of the largest starfish found in the Caribbean!

 A Red Cushion Starfish eats by regurgitating its entire stomach to engulf the sediment mix of food.
 This all happens in slow motion but eventually obliterating gardens of sea grass and even small muscles!
 They help improve environmental balance in the ocean as their refuse makes great fertilizer for sea grass, plankton and other plant based life forms.

 Typically, they have five arms, but occasionally you will see some that have four, six or even seven arms if you’re lucky!
 At the end of each arm they have tiny light sensors to help them navigate around the ocean floor.
 These magical creatures are able to regrow lost arms and in some cases the lost arm can even grow into a whole new starfish!